Quick Navigation

 Although there are several traditions concerning the dates of Shakyamuni Buddha, most Western scholars accept that he lived between 566 and 486 BCE.
 He originally taught in the central part of the Gangetic Plain of northern India.
 Slowly his followers spread his message to the surrounding areas, where monastic communities of monks and nuns soon arose.
 In this way, Buddhism gradually developed into an organized religion, preserving and transmitting orally the teachings of Buddha.

-Buddhism initially spread from northern India to Gandhara and Kashmir in the middle of the third century BCE through the efforts of the Mauryan King Ashoka (ruled 273 - 232 BCE).
-Two centuries later, it made its first inroads into both West and East Turkistan (Turkestan) when it expanded from Gandhara to Bactria and from Kashmir to Khotan during the first century BCE.
+Buddhism initially spread from northern India to Gandhara and Kashmir in the middle of the third century BCE through the efforts of the Mauryan King Ashoka (ruled 273 – 232 BCE).
+Two centuries later, it made its first inroads into both West and East Turkistan (Turkistan) when it expanded from Gandhara to Bactria and from Kashmir to Khotan during the first century BCE.
 It also had passed, by that time, from Kashmir to Gilgit and from northern India to present-day Sindh and Baluchistan in southern Pakistan, through eastern Iran and on to Parthia.
 According to traditional Buddhist histories, two merchants from Bactria were among the direct disciples of Shakyamuni Buddha.
 However, there is no evidence of their having established Buddhism in their homeland at that early stage.

 By the first century CE, Buddhism had penetrated deeper into West Turkistan, spreading from Bactria to Sogdia.
-During that century, it also expanded further along the southern rim of the Tarim Basin, passing from Gandhara and Kashmir to Kashgar, and from Gandhara, Kashmir, and Khotan to the kingdom of Kroriana at Niya.
-Kroriana was abandoned to the desert in the fourth century and most of its citizens relocated in Khotan.
+During that century, it also expanded further along the southern rim of the Tarim Basin, passing from Gandhara and Kashmir to Kashgar, and from Gandhara, Kashmir, and Khotan to the kingdom of Kroraina at Niya.
+Kroraina was abandoned to the desert in the fourth century and most of its citizens relocated in Khotan.

 During the second century CE, Buddhism reached the northern rim of the Tarim Basin as well, passing from Bactria to the Tocharian people of Kucha and Turfan.
 According to some sources, the Tocharians there were descendents of the Yuezhi, a Caucasian people who spoke an ancient western Indo-European language.
 In the second century BCE, one group of the Yuezhi, later known as the Tocharians, had migrated to the west and settled in Bactria.
 Consequently, Eastern Bactria became known as "Tocharistan".
 Despite sharing the same name, no political connection existed, however, between the Tocharians of Eastern Bactria and the Tocharians of Kucha and Turfan.

 There was an Iranian cultural presence in many of these regions of West and East Turkistan, particularly in Bactria, Sogdia, Khotan, and Kucha.
 Consequently, Central Asian Buddhism came to incorporate Zoroastrian features to varying degrees.
 Zoroastrianism was the ancient religion of Iran.
-The shared Zoroastrian elements of appeared both in the Sarvastivada form of Hinayana Buddhism that flourished in Bactria, Sogdia, and Kucha, as well as in the Mahayana Buddhism that came to predominate in Khotan.
+The shared Zoroastrian elements appeared both in the Sarvastivada form of Hinayana Buddhism that flourished in Bactria, Sogdia, and Kucha, as well as in the Mahayana Buddhism that came to predominate in Khotan.

 Han China